 The Rijksmuseum welcomes international, independent research proposals which open new perspectives on the museum’s collection, its history and activities.
-The purpose of the Rijkmuseum Fellowship Programme is to encourage and support scholarly investigation, and to contribute to academic discourses while strengthening bonds between the museum and universities.
-The programme enables highly talented candidates to base part of their research at the Rijksmuseum, and offers access to the museum’s expertise, collections, library and laboratories.
-Furthermore, the programme facilitates opportunities for Fellows to engage in workshops and excursions to encourage exchange of knowledge – both amongst themselves and the broader museum audience.
+The purpose of the Rijkmuseum Fellowship Program is to encourage and support scholarly investigation, and to contribute to academic discourses while strengthening bonds between the museum and universities.
+The program enables highly talented candidates to base part of their research at the Rijksmuseum, and offers access to the museum’s expertise, collections, library and laboratories.
+Furthermore, the program facilitates opportunities for Fellows to engage in workshops and excursions to encourage exchange of knowledge – both amongst themselves and the broader museum audience.

 Fellowship stipends are awarded to help support a Fellow’s study and research efforts during the tenure of their appointment.
 The stipend amount varies by funding source and Fellowship period.
 Visit the Rijksmuseum website for further information.

 Application and procedure

 Please review the eligibility, funding and application requirements by following the link to the Fellowship of your interest:

 - Andrew W. Mellon Fellowship for art historical research – Apply here

 - Johan Huizinga Fellowship for historical research – Apply here

 - Migelien Gerritzen Fellowship for conservation research – Apply here

 - Anton C.R.
 Dreesmann Fellowship for art historical research (only for PhD candidates from the University of Pennsylvania) – Apply here

 The closing date for all applications is 20 January 2019, at 6:00 p.m.
 (Amsterdam time/CET).
 No applications will be accepted after this deadline.
 All applications must be submitted online and in English.
 Applications or related materials delivered via email, postal mail, or in person will not be accepted.